purwar1997/Rode-Clone/Readme.md

 ## Description

 This project is a clone of Rode website.
-It is created using `HTML` and `Tailwind CSS` and is responsive for both mobile and tablet screens.
+It is built using `HTML` and `Tailwind CSS` and is responsive for both mobile and tablet screens.

 ## Components of the website